 The key is to find that balance between freedom and boundaries.
 Neither extreme is pleasant for anyone.

-So don’t think of boundaries as being mean or saying “no” all the time.
+Don’t think of boundaries as being mean or saying “no” all the time.
 Why?
-Kids actually want us to set boundaries.
+Kids want boundaries.
 Yup, even if they’re throwing a fit or begging us for something, they feel better when we impose restrictions.

 Because that tantrum they just had?
 It scares them to feel that way.
 And when we back down and don’t hold our ground, then that tantrum seems even scarier than ever.
 After all, if even their parents can’t stand up against a tantrum, then who will?

-Boundaries also guide kids as they evaluate whether something is okay or not.
+Boundaries guide kids as they evaluate whether something is okay or not.
 Freedom allows them to develop and grow, but boundaries give them the safe space to do so.

 For many of us, establishing boundaries will be hard.
 We don’t like being the “bad guy.”
 And at the end of a tiring day, sometimes we just don’t have the patience to be present and calm.
 It seems much easier to give in.

 Understand why you’re setting boundaries

 Setting boundaries isn’t a parent’s “privilege.”
 It’s not what we do to show who’s boss, or to win an argument.
 We can’t use the boundaries card each time we want to end a frustrating interaction with our kids.

 Be firm but kind

 Set boundaries in a firm and kind tone.
 This is that balance between blind strictness and sugarcoating.
 Understanding why you’re setting boundaries helps you find this balance.

-#3: Give a time frame or a reason
+Give a time frame or a reason

-Kids respond well to reason and fairness.
-And one of the best ways to meet them halfway is by giving a time frame.
+Kids respond well to reason and fairness, and one of the best ways to meet them halfway is by giving a time frame.

-I also asked him if he wanted to read next to me while I cook.
+I also asked him if he wanted to read next to me while I cooked.
 This helped cement the idea that I wasn’t saying “no” just because, but that I had a good reason.

 Give freedom within boundaries

 A bit of preparation can save you so much frustration when you set boundaries.
-Back to our analogy of boundaries as fences: Think of ways you can erect these fences even before your kids need them.
+Back to our analogy of boundaries as fences: Think of ways you can erect those fences even before your kids need them.

 For instance, baby proof your home.
 Instead of telling your now mobile infant not to touch this or that, make the room safe for him.
 Prevent common dangers by baby proofing, then allow him to explore within those confines.

-Instead, these “fences” are just what our kids need to explore, learn and grow in a safe and wholesome way.
+These “fences” are just what our kids need to explore, learn and grow in a safe and wholesome way.
 Boundaries lead to better behavior and clear expectations for both parents and kids.

 Jessica Lahey, author of The Gift of Failure (affiliate link) says it well: